mobync/python-server/README.md

 #### [Relational Database](https://github.com/mobync/python-server/tree/master/examples/relational_db_example)

-An example project using mobync on a Flask backend using PostgreSQL database.
+An example project using mobync on a Flask backend using a PostgreSQL database.

 #### [In memory](https://github.com/mobync/python-server/tree/master/examples/in_memory_server_example)

-An example project using mobync on a Flask backend using in memory mock database.
+An example project using mobync on a Flask backend using an in-memory mock database.

 ## Setting up mobync on your project